Matching with Nested and Bundled Pandora Boxes: Pandora's Nested-Box Problem

 To solve the general problem of matching with vertex-based Pandora boxes, we will need a new approach.
 We turn to the model of \emph{Pandora's Nested-Box Problem}.
 In this model, when Pandora first pays the cost to open a box, there is a second box inside, with its own associated cost; and so on, with the final reward inside the last inner box.

 While we are coining the term ``Nested Boxes'' to refer to this problem, it has previously been studied and an optimal solution is known~\citep{kleinberg2016descending}.
-In fact, just as with the standard Pandora's Box Problem, this follows directly from the Gittins Index Theorem as a special case \cite{gittins1979bandit}.
-However, just as with the standard Pandora's Box Problem, a constructive solution can give insights about the structure of the problem, as well as enabling approximations and incentive-aligned mechanism design in this and more complex settings.
+In fact, just as with the standard Pandora's Box Problem, this follows directly from the Gittins Index Theorem as a special case~\citep{gittins1979bandit}.
+However, just as with the standard Pandora's Box Problem, a constructive solution can give insights about the structure of the problem.